jtauber/greek-inflexion/README.md

 ## Documentation

-To run the full tests from Pratt, Dik, and Keller and Russell, just run `./test.py`.
+To run the full data tests from Pratt, Dik, and Keller and Russell, just run `./data_test.py`.

 See `examples.rst` for individual usage examples.